puskor/Digitools/README.md

 # React + Vite
+Name of your Project Disitools this project give me more confidace use tailwind , javascript , vite ,daisy,rect-icons here i use togle button using useState , also it use for manage true false abd manage number

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.